LumiSpy/lumispy/doc/source/user_guide/introduction.rst

     |  :py:class:`~.signals.pl_transient.PLTransient`              |        2         |      TRPL     |  real   | TR photoluminescence, time-resolved photoluminescence     |
     +--------------------------------------------------------------+------------------+---------------+---------+-----------------------------------------------------------+

-The hierarchy of the LumiSpy signal types is summarized in the following
+The hierarchy of the LumiSpy signal types and their inheritance from HyperSpy is summarized in the following diagram:
-diagram:

 |   └── :external:py:class:`hyperspy.signal.BaseSignal`
 |       ├── :external:py:class:`hyperspy._signals.signal1d.Signal1D`